 To filter by agent group in All Conversations, click on the filter icon next to the search bar on the right side of the page.
 In the dropdown list next to Agent Groups, select the Agent Group(s) you want to filter by.
 Click filter.
 The page will now refresh to show data only from the agent group(s) selected.

-Using the agent manager Report Builder dashboards you can monitor, track and improve connection center performance.
+Using the agent manager Analytics Builder dashboards you can monitor, track and improve connection center performance.
 The dashboard displays KPIs related to agents assigned to your groups and subgroups.

 In some cases, when agent managers are also configured to take conversations, they may impact the group statistics.
 For example, the agent manager status is usually away and will be “online” only when they are needed to take conversations.
 This might impact the group’s utilization KPIs.
 If you wish to include or exclude manager activities from the report, check/uncheck the 'is manager indicator' checkbox.

 Groups are an efficient way to logically organize and manage the users in your organization.
 They save you time performing administrative actions: you have the ability to define, modify and set configurations for a group of agents as a mass instead of defining it many times per each user.

 The add group button will be enabled once you select a parent group from the list.
 The new group will be set as the subgroup of the selected group.

 1. On the 'users' tab, go to the 'Agent Group' list.

 2. Select the parent group from the list.